 To read more about the famed “Fog Bowl,” click here for a story from Alan Christie, who watched the game on TV alongside his father.

 In 2012, the Royal Canadian Mint issued an eight-coin set to mark the 100th Grey Cup (where the Toronto Argonauts beat the Calgary Stampeders 35-22).
 As part of the set, each team—the Tiger-Cats, Blue Bombers, Stampeders, Argonauts, BC Lions, Montreal Alouettes, Edmonton Eskimos, and Ottawa Roughriders—was commemorated on a 25-cent coin issued alongside a pair of stamps issued by Canada Post.

 The 25-cent commemorative coin salutes Hamilton’s 15 Grey Cup Championships in 29 appearances—a legacy that continues to inspire the team and its fans to this day.

-With a weight of 12.61 grams, the cupro-nickel coin has a 35-mm diameter and features the effigy of Queen Elizabeth II on the obverse.
+With a weight of 12.61 grams, the cupro-nickel coin has a 35-millimetre diameter and features the effigy of Queen Elizabeth II on the obverse.
 Filip Mroz, of Bensimon Byrne, designed the reverse.